Vivid-rhombus/text-editor/README.md

 That's it for the features I am planning to add now, but here are some potential ideas for improvement 😁

-- Translate it to some lower level language such as C++
+- Translate it to some lower level language such as C++d
-- Add command mode
 - Multi Cursors
+- Ctrl + F 🤔
+- Replace